GET YOUR FREE HR STRATEGY SESSION

 Total Rewards | Business Management & Strategy | Best Practices | Employee Relations | Talent Acquisition

 This regular turnover also means a change in the way that organizations think about their employees.
 You’re no longer bringing in people on a from-hire-till-retire basis.
-When you think about career pathing, you have to factor in the possibility that your employees could leave at any moment.
+When you think about career mapping, you have to factor in the possibility that your employees could leave at any moment.

 What is the purpose of career pathing?